Friday, February 18, 2005

 A few excerpts from the Sun article:

 "Extrajudicial executions, arbitrary detentions and the lack of due process ... characterized these years of intolerance," stated the [1993] report of the National Commissioner for the Protection of Human Rights in Honduras.
-"Perhaps more troublesome than the violations themselves was the authorities' tolerance of these crimes and the impunity with which they were committed."
+"Perhaps more troublesome than the violations themselves was the authorities' tolerance of these crimes and the impunity with which they were committed."and

 "They started with 110 volts," said Miguel Carias, an architectural draftsman who was held captive with Nelson Mackay for a week in 1982.
 "Then they went up to 220.
-Each time they shocked me, I could feel my body jump and my mouth filled with a metal taste."
+Each time they shocked me, I could feel my body jump and my mouth filled with a metal taste."and

 Former members of Battalion 316 [a secret Honduras army unit trained and supported by the Central Intelligence Agency], interviewed in Canada where they are living in exile, described how prisoners were nearly suffocated with a rubber mask wrapped tightly around their faces.
 The mask was called "la capucha," or "the hood."
 Women were fondled and raped, the torturers said.